-Top 5 Reasons You Never Hear Back After Applying For A Job
+Top 5 Reasons You Never Hear Back After Applying for a Job

 3. Your resume isn't formatted properly.
 You might think distinctive formatting will set your resume apart, but automated programs don't care if a document is pretty.
 Help a machine out.
 Be consistent in formatting – consider using separate lines for former employer, job title, and years worked.

 4. Your resume is substantially different from your online profile.
-LinkedIn, Dice and other online profile sites can be useful tools, so it‘s important to make sure they match what’s on your resume.
-This may seem to be a contradiction – in #1 I advised keyword optimization – but it’s really common sense.
+LinkedIn, Dice and other online profile sites can be useful tools, so it's important to make sure they match what's on your resume.
+This may seem to be a contradiction -- in No. 1, I advised keyword optimization -- but it's really common sense.
 Jobs worked, employers, years on the job and other details should match.
 The subtext here is always tell the truth.

 1. Research interesting companies on social media.
 Find out who the recruiters are and follow them.
 Many will tweet new postings, so watch their streams and jump on anything for which you are qualified.
 And if they tweet news saying the company's had a great quarter, retweet the news with a positive comment.